mitmedialab/law.MIT.edu/WorkshopAgenda-10-31-2018.md

                       Attendees introductions (20 mins)

-9:30-11:00  [90 min]  Theme A: Implications for the business of law: is law like software?
+9:30-11:00  [90 min]  **Theme A: Implications for the business of law: is law like software?**

-                      •       Firestarters (5 mins each): George Howard, Dazza Greenwood, Gabe Teninbaum, Stacey Dogan.
+* Firestarters (5 mins each): George Howard, Dazza Greenwood, Gabe Teninbaum, Stacey Dogan.

-                      •       Breakout groups led by Firestarters
+* Breakout groups led by Firestarters

-                      •       Report in
+* Report in

-11:00-12:30 [90 min]  Theme B: Consent and Enforcement of programmable legal
+11:00-12:30 [90 min]  **Theme B: Consent and Enforcement of programmable legal constructs**

-                      constructs

-                      •       Firestarters (5 mins each): Oliver Goodenough, Cam

-                              Kerry, Bob Craig, Peter Hunn
+* Firestarters (5 mins each): Oliver Goodenough, Cam Kerry, Bob Craig, Peter Hunn

-                      •       Breakout groups led by Firestarters
+* Breakout groups led by Firestarters

-                      •       Report in
+*  Report in

 12:30-1:30  [60 min]  Lunch

-1:30-3:00   [90 min]  Theme C: The capabilities and limitations of programmable legal constructs
+1:30-3:00   [90 min]  **Theme C: The capabilities and limitations of programmable legal constructs**

-                      •       Firestarters (5 mins each): Jim Hazard, Anjlee Khurana, Christoph Pereira, Joyce Searls
+* Firestarters (5 mins each): Jim Hazard, Anjlee Khurana, Christoph Pereira, Joyce Searls

-                      •       Breakout groups led by Firestarters
+* Breakout groups led by Firestarters

-                      •       Report in
+* Report in

 3:00-3:30  [30 min]  Break

-3:30-5:00  [90 min]  Theme D: Preparing and training the next generation
+3:30-5:00  [90 min]  **Theme D: Preparing and training the next generation**

-                     •      Firestarters (5 mins each): Andy Perlman, Joi Ito, Maureen A. O'Rourke, Diana Stern
+* Firestarters (5 mins each): Andy Perlman, Joi Ito, Maureen A. O'Rourke, Diana Stern

-                     •      Breakout groups led by Firestarters
+* Breakout groups led by Firestarters

-                     •      Report in
+* Report in

 5:00 PM              Closing – Sandy Pentland